mdbassit/Coloris/README.md

   // More themes might be added in the future.
   theme: 'light',

+  // Automatically selects the dark variant of a theme when the user prefers a dark color scheme.
+  autoDark: true,

   // The margin in pixels between the input fields and the color picker's dialog.
   margin: 2,